selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

     }
   }

-  // With this method, we are doing a soql query everytime the page changes.
+  // With this method, we are doing a SOQL query every time the page changes.
 The $ sign allows us to handle the case when one of our variables is null
   @wire(getResultsFromQuery, {
     query: "$query",
     ResultsPerPage: "$ResultsPerPage",
     pageNumber: "$pageNumber"
   })
 //Same logic here: if we get data, we save it.
-If not, we don't, and save the error wiredData({ error, data }) {
+If not, we don't and save //the error wiredData({ error, data }) {
     if (data) {
       this.data = data;